DineshSolanki/Samay/README.md

 ## License

-TimeZoneInterceptor is distributed under the GPL-3 License.
+Samay (Formerly  TimeZoneInterceptor) is distributed under the GPL-3 License.
 See [LICENSE](https://github.com/DineshSolanki/TimeZoneInterceptor/blob/master/LICENSE) for more information.

 ## Contributions